This page is a Working Draft subject to further revision and has not yet been approved by the Leadership Council.

 Identity Assurance Work Group (IAWG)

-The Identity Assurance Work Group (IAWG) within the Kantara Initiative fosters the adoption of trusted on-line identity services aligned to four levels of assurance (LOA) ranging from low to very high.
+The Identity Assurance Work Group (IAWG) within the Kantara Initiative fosters the adoption of trusted on-line online identity services aligned to four levels of assurance (LOA) ranging from low to very high.

 (3) SCOPE: Explain the scope and definition of the planned work.